MetPX/sarracenia/doc/sr_postv3.7.rst

 AMQP: not 1.0, but 0.8 or 0.9
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AMQP 1.0 standardizes the on-the-wire protocol, but leaves out many features of broker interaction.
+AMQP 1.0 standardizes the on-the-wire protocol, but removed all broker standardization.
-As the use of brokers is key to sarracenia´s use of, was a fundamental element of earlier standards,
+As the use of brokers is key to Sarracenia´s use of, was a fundamental element of earlier standards,
 and as the 1.0 standard is relatively controversial, this protocol assumes a pre 1.0 standard broker,
-as is provided by many free brokers, such as rabbitmq, often referred to as 0.8, but 0.9 and post
+as is provided by many free brokers, such as rabbitmq and Apache QPid, often referred to as 0.8,
-0.9 brokers are also likely to inter-operate well.
+but 0.9 and post 0.9 brokers could inter-operate well.

 Named Exchanges and Queues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~